Ethan826/cfi-website/content/training/index.md

   the National Airspace System safe aeronautical decision-making under instrument flight rules, ensuring they understand the complexities and responsibilities of flying in varying weather conditions.
-- **Rusty Pilots:** I returned to flying after a significant break, so I understand the challenges and fears of getting back into the air.
-I offer tailored sessions to help you regain confidence and proficiency in the cockpit.
-And with experience going back over 25 years, I can help you understand what’s changed and how it affects you—from the widespread use of tablets and advanced avionics to updated procedures and phraseology.

 One service I can't provide is flying you somewhere in the club's airplanes.
 That's considered a charter service—a web search for [RDU charter